geekyguy18/cordova-plugin-admob-mediation-adcash/README.md

   cordova-plugin-admob-free
 </a> Plugin.
 Developers are invited to join and contribute.

 Banner and Interstitial Ads are working properly now.
-Just add your <b>Inventory Hash (former Publisher ID)</b> to your AdMob Mediation Ad Sources.
+Just add your custom adnetwork (Adcash) to your AdMob Mediation Ad Sources.